When Staff Engineer is an anti-pattern

 Non-technical EM

 Not all EMs are created equal.
-Every person has a different background, interest, and professional life trajectory which exposes them to different environments and shapes their growth and belief system.
+Every person has a different background, interests, and professional life trajectory which exposes them to different environments and shapes their growth and belief system.

 In his seminal article, Pat Kua identifies 5 archetypes for engineering managers: